weygoldt/TeeGrid/8channel-logger/usage.md

 `initialDelay` specifies an initial delay right after start up the sketch waits before starting to store data on SD card.

+`sensorsInterval` specifies at which intervals the environmental data are written into a csv file.

 Once you modified the sketch to your needs, compile and upload it to the Teensy (`Ctrl-U`).